Page last updated April 25, 2026.

 Atriplex confertifolia—Spiny Saltbrush

 This one is similar to A. canescens but with shorter, wider leaves, unwinged fruits, and many more spines on its branches.
-Native to dry areas of the western USA, especially in the Great Basin region.
+It’s also native to dry areas of the western USA, especially in the Great Basin region.

 Chenopodiastrum simplex—Giant-Seeded Goosefoot

-This herb has larger leaves than most of the family; they are 3–10 cm long and more than half as wide, with irregular, large pointy teeth, lobes, or lobules (of varying depths), mostly hairless stems and leaves, and small apetalous flowers.
-Native to much of North America.
+This herb has larger leaves than most of the family; they are 3–10 cm long and more than half as wide, with irregular, large pointy teeth, lobes, or lobules (of varying depths), mostly hairless stems and leaves, and small flowers without petals.
+It is native to much of North America.

 Chenopodium album—White Goosefoot

-This is a very common erect annual with striations on its stems in green or reddish-purple; leaves are rhombic–ovate to broadly lanceolate.
-Flowers are in compact cymes in terminal or lateral spikes.
-Introduced from Eurasia, widespread in North America.
+This plant is a very common erect annual with visible lines down its stems in green or reddish-purple.
+Their leaves are diamond-shaped to eggshaped, and their flowers are in compact cymes in terminal or lateral spikes.
+It was introduced from Eurasia and is widespread in North America.

 Krascheninnikovia lanata—Winterfat

-This is a small shrub with flat lanceolate leaves.
+This is a small shrub with flat lance-shaped leaves.
 Leaves and stems are both white and woolly, turning reddish.
-Fruits (utricles) are densely woolly and visible all winter, giving it its common name of Winterfat.
-The silky hairs help them disperse in the windEndemic to western North America from Canada south to northern Mexico.
+Its fruits (utricles) are densely woolly and visible all winter, giving it its common name of “winterfat.”
+The silky hairs help them disperse in the wind.
+It is endemic to western North America from Canada south to northern Mexico.

 Gomphrenoideae Subfamily